-Hosts should work with the NCAA point person to finalize the ticket prices for the championships.
-Once ticket prices have been established, a timeline for ticket sales should be created.
 Team ticket requests should be available prior to the public sale of tickets.
+However, 10% of the total capacity shall be held back to ensure there are tickets available for the general public.

-Traditionally teams are given the opportunity to purchase up to 40 all-session tickets in prime seating, which are filled either on a first-come-first-serve basis or by lottery.
+Traditionally, depending on venue capacity, teams are given the opportunity to purchase up to 40 all-session tickets in prime seating, which are filled on a first-come, first-served basis.
 Additional ticket requests above the 40 in prime seating should be filled after all teams are assigned to the prime seating, in the same order that the prime seating was assigned.
-Hosts should submit the language and process for team ticket requests to the NCAA for review and approval prior to sending it to teams.
-NCAA staff can provide a distribution list for all Division I swimming and diving coaches upon request.